 By cross-referencing historical dates, names and places against key fields in the V&A’s digital database, the work draws out objects from the museum's collection acquired during three specific acts of British colonial aggression: the First Indian War for Independence in 1857, the sacking of the Summer Palace in China during 1860, and the Maqdala expedition into Ethiopia in 1868.

 Presented at the V&A's Digital Design weekend 2018, the work projected photographs of these objects on to screens made of the same material that wraps the objects in storage.
 Around this were placed free standing speakers, each playing found audio explaining the history and historical aftermath of the historical events.

 Gail is a chatbot that was developed as part of The Bureau of Meteoranxiety project, in collaboration with Olivia Tartaglia and Alex Tate.
 It was exhibited as part of Next Wave festival at the Blindside Gallery, Melbourne in 2018.

 The work allowed participants to discuss their anxieties about climate change.
 It used implementations of conversational AI that are becoming increasingly common as a way for corporations to scale their customer services, whilst laying off real employees.
 As such, the clinical uncaring nature of the bot is often less than comforting and the conversations err on the side of the strange and alienating.

 Review of Gail and The Bureau of Meteoranxiety via The Guardian

-Exhibited as a website and installation, the work invited participants to consent to their outbox emails being read and analyzed in exchange for a bespoke one-off publication.
+Exhibited as a website and installation, the work invited participants to consented to having their outbox emails read and analysed in exchange for a bespoke one-off publication.
 This would be printed automatically in the exhibition space for the participant to take home.

 On The Side of Every Mountain Is Another, Smaller Mountain